Lower East Side: Transportation

 The Williamsburg Bridge and Manhattan Bridge connect the Lower East Side to Brooklyn.
 The FDR Drive is on the neighborhood's south and east ends.

-As of 2018, thirty-seven percent of roads in the Lower East Side have bike lanes.
+As of 2018, thirty-seven percent of roads on the Lower East Side have bike lanes.
 Bike lanes are present on Allen, Chrystie, Clinton, Delancey, Grand, Houston, Montgomery, Madison, Rivington, Stanton, and Suffolk Streets; Bowery, East Broadway, and FDR Drive; the Williamsburg and Manhattan bridges; and the East River Greenway.

-The Lower East Side is served by NYC Ferry's Lower East Side route, which stops at Corlears Hook in the East River Park.
-The service started operating on August 29, 2018.
+The Lower East Side is served by NYC Ferry's South Brooklyn route, which stops at Corlears Hook in the East River Park.
+Service to the ferry landing started operating on August 29, 2018.